Users

 • * (asterisk)

-3. In the Password field, type the password for the user.
-This is a temporary password and the user is required to reset the password at first login.
-Remember the password because you need to share it with the user.
+7. In the Password field, type the user’s password.
+This is a temporary password, and the user must reset it during their first sign-in.
+Remember the password, because you’ll need to share it with the user.
 Once you leave this screen, you will be unable to view the password again.

-5. Enter an Email address.
-IMAT Versions prior to 8.5 do not have this capability.
+9. Enter an Email address.
+IMAT versions before 8.5 do not have this capability.

-6. In the Available Groups area, click on the groups to add the user to.
+10. In the Available Groups area, click on the groups you want the user to belong to.
 The list of groups the user is added to is found in Added Groups.
-Different IMAT applications require different roles for access.
+Different IMAT applications require different access roles, but all users must have either the searchappliance_search or the searchappliance_search_by_id role for search-related applications.
 See Search Appliance Roles for more information.

 A notification appears confirming that the user has been added.